tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 - But most of the time we are not limited by the speed of the engine, it is something else.

   - Install NodeJS and npm: `sudo apt install nodejs npm`
-  - Install git: `sudo apt install git`
+  - Install git: `sudo apt install git` (usually this is already installed)
+  - Configure git to use main as default branch: `git config --global init.defaultBranch main`

 ### 4.10.
 Application Architecture